xoofx/xoofx.github.io/_posts/2015-10-08-stackalloc-for-class-with-roslyn-and-coreclr.md

 If you are curious about how the GC in .NET is working, take a look at [the fundamentals of Garbage Collection in .NET](https://msdn.microsoft.com/en-us/library/ee787088%28v=vs.110%29.aspx)

-So how can improve our control over memory and locality?
-For example, .NET has structs that are already a language feature backed that a runtime that allow us to control a bit this locality... but this is far from enough and there are several other trails to explore like:
+So how can we improve our control over memory and locality?
+For example, .NET has structs that are already a language feature backed by a runtime that allows us to control a bit this locality... but this is far from enough and there are several others trails to explore like:

-1. Allocation on the stack of reference types
+1. Allocation on the stack of reference types (the subject of this post)
 2. Embedded allocation of a reference type within another reference type (fat type)
 3. Single Owner/Borrowed reference
 4. Explicit management of GC regions instead of relying on a generic generational GC